fhoech/bbpressmoderation/readme.txt

 Initial version

 == Changelog ==

+= 1.9.2 - 12th Sep 2018 =
+* Skip moderation also if user has approved comments

+= 1.9.1 - 25th Jan 2018 =
+* Keep post date when approving posts

 = 1.9.0 - 3rd Jan 2017 =
 * Changed 'Always display' option to 'Display for moderators and original author': If enabled, pending topics/replies are visible in the frontend to the original author and users with moderation privileges (but nobody else), and if disabled, pending topics/replies will only be visible in the backend.